Chr15w1986/Portfolio-1/README.md

   * Used to test responsiveness of the website at different screen sizes
 * CHROME Developer tools
   * For checking compatibilty, troubleshooting and editing code
+* FONTAWESOME
+  * Used for the social media links in the footer of each page
 #
 # DEPLOYMENT